protontypes/open-sustainable-technology/README.md

 - [airQualityMeter](https://github.com/rpanfili/airQualityMeter) - Detects air particulate matter (PM - pm1, pm2.5, pm10) concentrations and sends data to an MQTT server.
 - [splitr](https://github.com/rich-iannone/splitr) - We can determine, from one or more receptor sites, where arriving air masses originated.
 - [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.
 - [Open Source EMEP MSC-W model](https://github.com/metno/emep-ctm) - Designed to calculate air concentrations and deposition fields for major acidifying and eutrophying pollutants, photo-oxidants and particulate matter.
 - [stilt](https://github.com/uataq/stilt) - An open source lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.
 - [GRAL](https://github.com/GralDispersionModel/GRAL) - Provides a CFD model for the flow calculation around buildings or micrsocale terrain structures.
-- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - is a Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
+- [Massive-Parallel Trajectory Calculations](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.
 - [X-STILT](https://github.com/uataq/X-STILT) - An atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
 - [CMEPS](https://github.com/ESCOMP/CMEPS) - The Community Mediator for Earth Prediction Systems (CMEPS) is a NUOPC-compliant Mediator component used for coupling Earth system model component.
 - [global-workflow](https://github.com/NOAA-EMC/global-workflow) - Global Superstructure/Workflow currently supporting the Finite-Volume on a Cubed-Sphere Global Forecast System.